gr4vy/gr4vy-java/README.md

   gr4vyClient.setHost("https://api.acme.gr4vy.app")
 ```

+## Setting Private Key

 Your API private key can be created in your admin panel on the **Integrations**
 tab.

+There are three methods of setting the private key when using the SDK:

+1. Setting the private key location in the Gr4vyClient
+2. Calling `client.setPrivateKeyString("<PRIVATE_KEY_STRING>");`
+3. Setting the environment variable `PRIVATE_KEY`

+NOTE: When options 2 & 3 are used, the private key location in the Initialization
+can be null.

 ## Making API calls